FAQ list for LCD driver libraries

 Yes, the library has full cursor support for both soft-fonts and hard-fonts

 When a soft font is selected: The cursor size is automatically scaled according to the size of the soft font.
-If the cursor blinking feature is used it is controlled by the application by calling the library function gcursorblink with the appropriate intervals.
-Beside this all LCD cursor handling is transparent for the application.
+If the cursor blinking feature is used, it is controlled by the application by calling the library function gcursorblink with the appropriate intervals.
+Moreover, all LCD cursor handling is transparent for the application.

-When a hard font is selected: For LCD controllers supporting hardware cursors (like SED1335 and T6963C) the hardware cursor support is used automatically when the hard font is selected.
-If the cursor blinking is activated it is controlled automatically by the LCD controller hardware.
+When a hard font is selected: For LCD controllers supporting hardware cursors (like SED1335 and T6963C) the hardware cursor support is used automatically when a hard font is selected.
+If cursor blinking is activated, it is controlled automatically by the LCD controller hardware.
 No software actions is needed.

 How are fonts captured?